 Occidental conducts its domestic operations through land leases, subsurface mineral rights it owns, or a combination of both.
 Occidental's domestic oil and gas leases have a primary term ranging from one to 10 years, which is extended through the end of production once it commences.
 Occidental has leasehold and mineral interests in 9.3 million net acres, of which approximately 51% is leased, 48% is owned subsurface mineral rights and 1% is owned land with mineral rights.
-Approximately \$4.1 billion to \$4.3 billion of Occidental's worldwide capital budget is expected to be allocated to its domestic operations in 2024, before the impact of the CrownRock Acquisition.
+Approximately \$5.0 billion of Occidental's worldwide capital budget is expected to be allocated to its domestic oil and gas operations in 2025.